xbokmd/plastilinn/docs/xBoK/sections/Category___examples___Space X.md

-      Space Launch Services
+      Space Launch Services: Launch services for satellites and spacecraft
-A company that provides launch services for satellites and spacecraft.
-They offer reliable and cost-effective transport to orbit for various payloads.